United Minds or Isolated Agents? Exploring Coordination of LLMs under Cognitive Load Theory: CoThinker: Instantiating CLT in Multi-Agent Design

 \subsection{Transactive Memory System (TMS)}

+This module addresses \textbf{extraneous cognitive load} through \textbf{context compression}.
 Human groups effectively manage complex information by developing Transactive Memory Systems (TMS), which involve a shared understanding of who knows what, how to access information held by others, and a collective agreement on the information itself \citep{wegner1987transactive, hollingshead2001cognitive}.
-This distributed cognitive system allows individuals to specialize and rely on others, reducing individual cognitive load and enhancing group problem-solving \citep{lewis2003measuring}.
-To emulate these benefits and foster a \textit{collective working memory} in \textit{CoThinker}, we implement a structured mechanism for maintaining and accessing shared knowledge.
-At each round $t$, an evolving representation of the group's collective knowledge, denoted $\mu^{(t)}$, is updated based on contributions from all agents:
+This distributed cognitive system allows individuals to specialize and rely on others, reducing individual CL and enhancing group problem-solving \citep{lewis2003measuring}.
+In \textit{CoThinker}, TMS replaces the need for every agent to re-read full raw chat transcripts each round: an evolving structured summary $\mu^{(t)}$ distills consensus, expertise cues, and open issues into a compact state, acting as an information bottleneck that limits token growth as rounds progress.
+Implementation details in Appendix~\ref{app:tms_prompt}.
+At each round $t$, the group's collective knowledge representation $\mu^{(t)}$ is updated based on contributions from all agents:

-This aims to enhance shared awareness and efficient integration of distributed knowledge.
-The specific prompt-based emulation of TMS components is detailed in the Appendix (See \ref{app:tms_prompt}).